becoder321/Dac-bot/README.md

 1. Connect to the DAC testnet RPC
 2. Show your current QE stats
 3. Claim faucet, open crates, complete directives, claim badges, send TX
-4. Then sit in the background and repeat on schedule
+4. Sit in the background and repeat on schedule

 **To stop the bot:** Press `CTRL+C`